GoogleCloudDataproc/initialization-actions/rapids/README.md

     SparkUI, will remove later
 *   for better GPU performance it's recommended to remove IO bottleneck as much as possible, that includes faster disk/networking.
-*   Adjust spark properties in cluster creation command to the hardware availability
+*   Adjust Spark properties in cluster creation command to the hardware availability
 *   For best practice, please refer to NVIDIA
     [getting started guide](https://nvidia.github.io/spark-rapids/)